SpinDoctorMRI/SpinDoctor/README.md

 3) Other functions are stored in subfolders of DISTRIBUTE/SRC.
 4) Documentation of the top level functions can be found in DOC/

+Software requirements: SpinDoctor is only compatible with MATLAB R2017b or later.

 Authors: Jing-Rebecca Li, Van-Dang Nguyen, Try Nguyen Tran.

 Copyright (C) 2019